S3 method for class 'character'

 Skip to contents padding-top: 70px;

 Converts an ID column to a factor with a suitable ordering.
-In particular, this function will ensure that any IDs beginning with WT (or any other capitalization) will be ordered before other values.
+In particular, this function will ensure that any IDs beginning with WT (or any other control group name, case-insensitive) will be ordered before other values.
 This is helpful when plotting results according to genotype.

 Usage